Journey around the Pacific

 - Exception: When an Economy class booking has been made more than 22 days prior to departure, tickets must be issued at least 21 days before departure.

-- oneworld member airlines offering Circle Pacific fares include American Airlines, British Airways, Cathay Pacific, Japan Airlines, LAN, Malyasia Airlines and Qantas and their affiliates.
+- oneworld member airlines offering Circle Pacific fares include American Airlines, British Airways, Cathay Pacific, Japan Airlines, LAN, Malyasia Airlines, Qatar Airways, Qantas, Royal Jordanian, SriLankan Airlines and TAM and their affiliates.

 - For changes or cancellations prior to the commencement of your journey, please contact the member airline that issued your e-ticket.
 If you need to make changes to your itinerary during your journey, please contact the member airline you are flying with on your next segment.
 Changes to your first international flight are not permitted less than seven days prior to the date of the first ticketed flight.
 Please note that change fees and/or service fees may apply to any itinerary change or cancellation.